shigeyukey/shige-addons-wiki/src/AnkiTerminator/anki_terminator_00.md

 * You can customize the name of each prompt and button.<br>
 * `{}` will be replaced by field text.<br>
+* The ability to add more prompts is still under development, please wait.
 <br>

 ### Tags tab